davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Modifying](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/Modifying.html) - used to indicate that a @Query annotated repository method executes a modifying JPQL or native SQL such as a INSERT, UPDATE, DELETE or DDL statement;

-[@EntityScan](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/domain/EntityScan.html) - used on @Configuration class to indicate to Spring where is located entity classes when they are not placed in the main application package or its sub-packages;
+[@EntityScan](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/domain/EntityScan.html) - used on @Configuration classes to indicate to Spring where is located entity classes when they are not placed in the main application package or its sub-packages;

-[@EnableJpaRepositories](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/config/EnableJpaRepositories.html) - used on @Configuration class to indicate to Spring where is located JPA repository classes when they are not placed in the main application package or its sub-packages;
+[@EnableJpaRepositories](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/config/EnableJpaRepositories.html) - used on @Configuration classes to indicate to Spring where is located JPA repository classes when they are not placed in the main application package or its sub-packages;
 </br></br>